-Audi's understated Q5 continues its subtle conquest of the premium compact SUV sector.
+Audi's understated Q5 continues its subtle conquest of the premium mid-sized SUV sector.
 This second generation model gets a range of more efficient engines and even more car-like driving dynamics that are great on tarmac and are even pretty effective for light off road use.
 There's loads of advanced technology and a beautifully practical interior crafted in Audi's own inimitable style.
 In short, if you can afford it, you'd like one.

-The second generation version of Audi's Q5 premium compact SUV might not appear to be much different from its predecessor but take it from us: almost everything that could have been improved on this car has been.
+The second generation version of Audi's Q5 premium mid-sized SUV might not appear to be much different from its predecessor but take it from us: almost everything that could have been improved on this car has been.
 There's sharper looks, extra technology and more efficient engines that have reduced running costs.
 Audi, you see, doesn't do things by halves.

 Some things haven't changed though.
-As before, this is the kind of compact SUV you buy if, rather unreasonably, you want something with mastery of the mud as well as the motorway.
+As before, this is the kind of mid-sized SUV you buy if, rather unreasonably, you want something with reasonable mastery of the mud as well as the motorway.
 Something that'll look great in the driveway, keep you mobile in a snowy snap and shrink around you when a twisting road opens up ahead.
 It's a demanding brief that nearly half a million global owners felt was achieved by the original version of this car.
-But is this latest generation version good enough to take on tougher rivals that promise much the same thing?
+But is this second generation version good enough to take on tougher rivals that promise much the same thing?
 That's what we're going to find out.

 The drivetrain of the second generation Q5 has been redeveloped from the ground up - take the revised six-speed manual transmission and the more efficient seven-speed S tronic auto 'box for example.
 The standard quattro 4WD system is improved too, using Audi's 'ultra' technology to always disengage the rear-axle drive whenever it isn't needed: if necessary, the system can then proactively re-engage it.

-The most poweeful variants can be ordered with an optional sport differential at the rear axle which distributes torque between the wheels for sharper handling.
+The most powerful variants can be ordered with an optional sport differential at the rear axle which distributes torque between the wheels for sharper handling.
 And all models get Torque vectoring for extra cornering precision.
 Dynamically, Audi has tried to make this Q5 feel sporty yet extremely comfortable.
 Creating the basis for this are the newly developed five-link suspension set-ups and also the new electromechanical power steering system.
 Choose a model with adaptive damping and you'll be able to tailor the ride quality via the various settings of the standard 'Audi drive select' vehicle dynamics system.
 You can do the same thing with the even more sophisticated adaptive air suspension package that's available as an option.
 Those venturing 'off piste' will be interested in the two new settings added to the 'drive select' set-up - 'lift/offroad' and 'allroad'.

 Design and Build